Transforming growth factor beta: Conformation change mechanism pathway (without proteolysis)

 αVβ6 integrin was the first integrin to be identified as TGF-β1 activator.
 LAPs contain an RGD motif which is recognized by vast majority of αV containing integrins, and αVβ6 integrin can activate TGF-β1 by binding to the RGD motif present in LAP-β1 and LAP-β3.
 Upon binding, it induces adhesion-mediated cell forces that are translated into biochemical signals which can lead to liberation/activation of TGFb from its latent complex.
 This pathway has been demonstrated for activation of TGF-β in epithelial cells and does not associate MMPs.

 Integrin protease-dependent activation mechanism

 Because MMP-2 and MMP-9 can activate TGF-β through proteolytic degradation of the latent TGF beta complex, αV containing integrins activate TGF-β1 by creating a close connection between the latent TGF-β complex and MMPs.
 Integrins αVβ6 and αVβ3 are suggested to simultaneously bind the latent TGF-β1 complex and proteinases, simultaneous inducing conformational changes of the LAP and sequestering proteases to close proximity.
-Regardless of involving MMPs, this mechanism still necessitate the association of integrins and that makes it a non proteolytic pathway.
+Regardless of involving MMPs, this mechanism still necessitates the association of integrins and that makes it a non proteolytic pathway.